SlithyMatt/multi-mandlebrot/mega65/README.md

 ## Basic Version

 The BASIC65 version is nearly the same as the C64 version.
-It uses interger variables for the loops and 24bit POKEs to write to memory (needed for the colour ram located at $1f800).
+It uses integer (%) variables for the loops and 24bit POKEs to write to memory (needed for the colour ram located at $1f800).

 In addition the RTC of the MEGA65 is used to time the whole mandelbrot loop, so in the end